nexiality/documentation/commands/mobile/_ios_bundleid.md

 Here's an example output:
 ![](image/launchApp_04.png)

-Note that since iOS automation is only supported on MacOS (requires XCode), this script will work only on MacOS as well.
+Note that since iOS automation is only supported on MacOS (requires Xcode), this script will work only on MacOS as well.